 Get early direct deposits and free overdraft protection with this checking account that’s light on fees.

 finder.com’s rating: 4.7 / 5.0

 With Chime Spending, you won’t pay most of the pesky fees charged by big banks.
-Plus, you get access to early direct deposits and an optional savings account that earns 0.5% APY.
-But Chime doesn’t have the same 24/7 customer service found at other digital banks and you can’t open joint accounts.
+Plus, you get access to early direct deposits and an optional savings account that gets 0.5% APY.
+But Chime doesn’t have the same 24/7 customer service found at other digital accounts and you can’t open joint accounts.

 $0 per month